polterguy/sephia-five/README.md

 ## License

 Sephia Five is licensed under the terms of the GNU GPL version 3.
 See the attached LICENSE file for details.
+Sephia Five is not included in the _"GaiaSoul Suite"_ which you purchase when you obtain a commercial license of Phosphorus Five.

 ## Disclaimer